Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical method

-In numerical work we consider a simple cubic lattice with periodic boundary conditions and use $H_{R}$ as $h$, setting $s=a=J=1$.
+In the numerical work we consider a simple cubic lattice with periodic boundary conditions and set $s=a=J=1$, using $H_{R}$ instead of $h$.
 The numerical method has been implemented in Wolfram Mathematica in a compiled and parallelized form.
-To reduce statistical fluctuations in our random system, one can do averaging over realizations of the random field.
-A better way is to use systems of large sizes because of self-averaging over the system.
-Another argument for using large sizes is the requirement $R_{f}\ll L,$ where $L$ is system size in atomic units.
-For weak random field $h$, Eq. (\ref{Rf-n}) gives a large $R_{f}$ so that a large $L$ is needed to prove ordering or disordering.
+To reduce statistical fluctuations in our random system, one can do averaging over realizations of the RF.
+For systems of large sizes that we use the self-averaging over the system produces the same effect.
+To avoid large fluctuations the system size $L$ must satisfy $R_{f}\ll L$.
+For the weak random field, Eq. (\ref{Rf-n}) gives large $R_{f}$ so that a large $L$ is needed to prove ordering or disordering.
 For $R_{f}\gtrsim L$ the system has a large finite-size magnetization in all cases.

-Vorticity in the $xy$ model can be computed by considering rotations of spins when one is moving in the positive direction (counter-clockwise) around each square plaquette within $xy$, $yz$, and $zx$ planes. \cite{Gingras-Huse-PRB1996,GCP-PRB13}.
-If the spins rotate by zero angle, there is no singularity.
-Rotation by $\pm2\pi$ corresponds to vortex/antivortex.
-For models with the number of spin components this method cannot be used to detect singularities.
-Thus we use the following method.
-In $3d$, for each cube of neighboring spins the average spin vector and its length is computed.
+Vorticity in the $xy$ model can be computed by considering rotations of spins when one circles the lattice site in the positive direction (counterclockwise) around each square plaquette within $xy$, $yz$, and $zx$ planes. \cite{Gingras-Huse-PRB1996,GCP-PRB13}.
+If the spins rotate by a zero angle, there is no singularity.
+Rotation by $\pm2\pi$ corresponds to the vortex/antivortex.
+For models with arbitrary number of spin components for each cube of neighboring spins the average spin vector and its length can be computed.
 If the latter is smaller than a preset value (we used 0.5), there is a singularity at this point.
+In particular, in the $3d$ Heisenberg model there are so-called hedgehogs, singularity points around which the magnetization points towards the center or away from the center.
+The proposed method reliably provides positions of hedgehogs in the lattice.
 The fraction of positions having singularities is reported as $f_{S}$.
-This method works well for any lattice dimensions and number of spin components.
+This method works well for any dimensionality of space $d$ and any number of spin components $n$.
 For the $xy$ model it yields the results consistent with those obtained by looking for vortices/antivortices.